Sashadf1/Sashadf1/README.md

 - 👋 Hi, I’m @Sashadf1
-- I model residential building energy consumption for non profit Post Road Foundation through NREL's ResStock, OpenStudio, and EnergyPlus software.
+- Research Engineer at NREL working on building energy efficiency and energy modeling.
-- I am proficient in Python, MATLAB, Ruby, and Excel.
+- Proficient in Python, MATLAB, Ruby, and Excel.
-- Looking to improve my skills with the OpenStudio SDK, measure writing, OpenStudio-Parametric Analysis Tool and scripting to work with outputs.
-- Looking to collaborate with other energy modelers/software developers to learn, help one-another, and further develop useful skills.

 <!---
 Sashadf1/Sashadf1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.